 It is the goal of the GW MD Program Financial Aid Office to provide you with the information necessary to make good choices in financing your medical school education.
 Our office offers a number of programs to assist you in financing your education, including: institutional gift aid, merit and need-based scholarships, as well as participating in Federal Direct, HRSA, and institutional loan programs, and assisting students in obtaining private loans.
 GW MD Program Financial Aid will only certify loans to the total cost of attendance (COA) less any institutional aid, outside scholarships or other outside resources (e.g. AmeriCorps Segal Awards).
 Costs that may affect the COA are listed below the table.

 COA budgets are intended as a guide to reflect a student's AVERAGE cost of attendance; they do not imply the availability of financial aid funds.
 Please note that tuition rates and total COA figures are subject to change at any time.
 These figures do not represent actual costs, they only serve as a general framework for your personal budget.
 If you borrow the full budget from financial aid you will incur a considerable debt and may not be able to secure resources to complete your education should you experience adverse credit.
-Therefore, students are strongly encouraged to live below the budget; live like a student now so you will not have to live like a student after graduation.
+Therefore, students are strongly encouraged to live below the budget and to be mindful of their spending.

 The Financial Aid Office will divide each allowance by two to represent the allowance for either the fall or spring semesters.
 2nd and 3rd year students should please note that the National Board Exam fees are divided in half over both semesters.